allyporwal/finishers-flask/README.md

 | Protection of admin specific view, link and functionality | If a non-admin user attempts to access the view and function that allows the admin user to add exercises to the database, they should be redirected back to their dashboard if logged in, or redirected to the login page if not logged in.
 Non-admin users cannot see the link to the protected view | Passed |
 | Deleted finishers cannot be accessed | If a user tries to go to a url containing the ID of a deleted finisher, a 404 error should be returned | Passed |
 | Users can only delete finishers that they have authored | Any attempt by a user to delete a finisher that they have not authored will result in a redirect to the dashboard and a flashed message informing them that they cannot delete that finisher | Passed |

+All HTML and CSS was validated on the [W3C Markup Validation service](https://validator.w3.org/).
+All Python code was checked for syntax on [ExtendsClass](https://extendsclass.com/python-tester.html). javascript code was tested on [Esprima](https://esprima.org/demo/validate.html).
+No errors were shown in the HTML, CSS, JS or Python code.